RetroPie/RetroPie-Docs/docs/Wolfenstein-3D.md

 Wolf4SDL creates separate binaries for each version of game data.
 You need to select the correct binary for your game data.

-Launch Wolfenstein 3D script from the Ports section EmulationStation.
+Launch Wolfenstein 3D script from the Ports section of EmulationStation.
 Bring up the [runcommand menu](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) by pressing any key or js0 on your gamepad.
 Now select from the menu
 > 2 - Select emulator for rom ().

 You will be presented with the following screen: